pgfisico/arduino-project-temperature-display/display-circuit-step-2.md

 The second step of building the display is to connect the shift register outputs to the resistors.
 The resistors are needed to limit the current flowing into the LEDs inside the 7-segment display.

+Add the wires shown in the diagram below to your breadboard.

-> #### Note::Important Note
+> #### Note::Important Notes
 >
-> Pay close attention to which pin on the shift register goes to each resistor.
+> * Pay close attention to which pin on the shift register goes to each resistor.
 Ask a mentor for help if you can't tell where a wire goes in the diagram.
+> * Use the half-length pieces of wire for making these connections.
+The full length pieces of wire you have are too long to make these connections nicely.

 {% raw %}
 <a href="/assets/display-circuit/breadboard_step2.png" target="_blank">View Full Size</a>
 {% endraw %}
 ![](/assets/display-circuit/breadboard_step2.png)

-After adding the wires, your project will look something like the image below.
+After adding the wires, your project will look something like the picture below.

 {% raw %}
 <a href="/assets/display-circuit/prototype_step2.jpg" target="_blank">View Full Size</a>